- John Appleby made bold predictions on HANA.

 The cost of RAC for a full-rack Exadata X5-2 is over $3m alone (don’t forget the extra $1m for the spare Exadata!).
 For this reason, most customers don’t use advanced Oracle functionality – it’s just too expensive.”

 Appleby is moving directly into HANA sales with this quotation.
 Oracle does “nickel and dime” customers with every new addition to an already expensive database.
 Just for the record, we think Oracle’s database is far too expensive.
-But what Appleby is leaving out is the just the base price for HANA is exorbitant, and is amazingly, even more expensive than Oracle.
-Secondly, many of the items listed here by Appleby aren’t actually used in HANA customers as they just aren’t competitive.
+But what Appleby is leaving out is the only the base price for HANA is exorbitant and is amazingly, even more costly than Oracle.
+Secondly, many of the items listed here by Appleby aren’t used in HANA customers as they just aren’t competitive.

 SAP on Oracle Has No Future

 “This may be controversial, but in my opinion, SAP on Oracle has no future.
 Take a look at the April 2015 Roadmap Update if you want to see what I mean.

 For example, if you put your SAP data workload on Oracle 12c, you aren’t currently able to update it (yes, seriously!).
 You can’t use any of the innovations Oracle invested in including Oracle Database 12c In-Memory, Oracle Database 12c Multitenant, Oracle Database 12c ADO/ILM or Hybrid Columnar Compression for Exadata.
 And that’s just the operational limitations.